Clásico El Ensayo: History

 Of the first eight editions contested, six were won by horses sired by Fanfarrón.

 The greatest upsets were the 104-1 victory of Parral in 1947 and the 98-1 victory of Cambridge in 2018.

-In the early twentieth century, imported horses could run in the race, but by the 1950's, the race was restricted to Chilean-bred horses only, a restriction which lasted until 1984.
+In the early twentieth century, imported horses could run in the race, but by the 1950s, the race was restricted to Chilean-bred horses only, a restriction which lasted until 1984.

+Starting gates were first used in the 1971 edition.

 The running of 1999 was considered the 'feast of fillies', with fillies coming in first, second, third, and fourth.

 Since 2004, the race has been consistently timed to one-hundredth of a second.

 In 2020, due to the COVID-19 pandemic, the race was run in December instead of its usual date in late October or early November.